 Throughout the book, we refer to several types of OpenStack cloud users: administrator, operator, and user.
 We use these terms to identify the level of security access each role has, although, in reality, we understand that varying roles are often held by the same individual.

 At the opposite end of the spectrum is the private cloud.
 As NIST defines it, a private cloud is provisioned for exclusive use by a single organization comprising multiple consumers, such as business units.
-It may be owned, managed, and operated by the organization, a third-party, or some combination of them, and it may exist on or off premises.
-Private cloud use cases are diverse, as such, their individual security concerns vary.
+The cloud may be owned, managed, and operated by the organization, a third-party, or some combination of them, and it may exist on or off premises.
+Private-cloud use cases are diverse and, as such, their individual security concerns vary.

-NIST defines a community cloud as one whose infrastructure is provisioned for the exclusive use by a specific community of consumers from organizations that have shared concerns.
-For example, mission, security requirements, policy, and compliance considerations.
-It may be owned, managed, and operated by one or more of the organizations in the community, a third-party, or some combination of them, and it may exist on or off premises.
+NIST defines a community cloud as one whose infrastructure is provisioned for the exclusive use by a specific community of consumers from organizations that have shared concerns (for example, mission, security requirements, policy, or compliance considerations).
+The cloud might be owned, managed, and operated by one or more of organizations in the community, a third-party, or some combination of them, and it may exist on or off premises.

 A hybrid cloud is defined by NIST as a composition of two or more distinct cloud infrastructures, such as private, community, or public, that remain unique entities, but are bound together by standardized or proprietary technology that enables data and application portability, such as cloud bursting for load balancing between clouds.
-For example an online retailer may have their advertising and catalogue presented on a public cloud that allows for elastic provisioning.
+For example, an online retailer might present their advertising and catalogue on a public cloud that allows for elastic provisioning.
 This would enable them to handle seasonal loads in a flexible, cost-effective fashion.
-Once a customer begins to process their order, they are transferred to the more secure private cloud back end that is PCI compliant.
+Once a customer begins to process their order, they are transferred to a more secure private cloud that is PCI compliant.

 OpenStack embraces a modular architecture to provide a set of core services that facilitates scalability and elasticity as core design tenets.
 This chapter briefly reviews OpenStack components, their use cases and security considerations.

-OpenStack Compute service (nova) provides services to support the management of virtual machine instances at scale, instances that host multi-tiered applications, dev/test environments, “Big Data” crunching Hadoop clusters, and/or high performance computing.
+OpenStack Compute service (nova) provides services to support the management of virtual machine instances at scale, instances that host multi-tiered applications, dev or test environments, “Big Data” crunching Hadoop clusters, or high-performance computing.

-The Compute service facilitates this management through an abstraction layer that interfaces with supported hypervisors, which we address later on in more detail.
+The Compute service facilitates this management through an abstraction layer that interfaces with supported hypervisors (we address this later on in more detail).

 Later in the guide, we focus generically on the virtualization stack as it relates to hypervisors.